-A problem that is occuring though is some businesses are going quick and simple with just a list on a clipboard which gets passed around to every customer all day.
+A problem that is occurring though is some businesses are going quick and simple with just a list on a clipboard that gets passed around to every customer all day.
 This is both a risk of spreading the virus, and everyone filling in their details, can see the details of every other person before them that day.
 Others are doing small pieces of paper for each customer but then they need to be stored and organised etc.

 Wouldn’t it be handy to let customers just fill in a form from their phone, no shared paper or pen to deal with, no need to keep track of a stack of papers etc.

 It’s actually quite simple to setup, and you can do it for free with Google Forms.
 You could do the same thing with Microsoft Forms or even Survey Monkey.
 This article explains briefly how to do it with Google Forms, but the process would be similar with the others.

 Here’s a quick explanation on how to setup a Google Form to collect the details you need from customers.
 The data gets stored securely with Google, and only the user account that setup the form can access the data submitted by the form.
 For most businesses, that means you just let customers submit their details, and never check the data unless Queensland Health requests a list, and you can then just export a spreadsheet from Google Forms with all of the submissions.

 To do this all you need is a free Google account, if you have an email ending in gmail.com that will work just fine, or if you’re using GSuite for your work email you can use your normal email account to login.